 REAL, LIVE BUGS!

-BUGZILLAS! will also include real bugs, including a daily program at Discovery Theater, education classes, and there are several live invertebrates on permanent display in the Small Animal Building, where you can also marvel at the Zoo’s popular ‘Insects of the World’ display.
+BUGZILLAS! also includes real bugs, including a daily program at Discovery Theater, education classes, and there are several live invertebrates on permanent display in the Small Animal Building, where you can also marvel at the Zoo’s popular ‘Insects of the World’ display.
 Plus much more!

 WHAT YOU NEED TO KNOW!

 BUGZILLAS! is available to be viewed during all Zoo hours and free with your paid Zoo admission or by presenting a valid Hogle Zoo membership card at entry.
 BUGZILLAS! will be swarming Zoo grounds daily for a limited time only – May 12 through September11.

 So leave that can of bug spray at home, and come learn more about the mind-boggling and fascinating world of bugs this summer at Utah’s Hogle Zoo!

 MEET OUR 14 BUGZILLAS!: